 Dive – This skill does damage, though its secondary effect is what makes it special.
 When used on an enemy that is more than 7 meters away, you will set them off balance for 7 seconds.
 Off balance is also very important in group play.
 Morph this to Screaming Cliff Racer, which deals more damage the farther away you are from the target.

 Scorch – An AoE burst damage ability.
-The Subterranean Assault morph applies AoE Major Fracture, and the Deep Fissure morph applies AoE Major Breach.
+Deep Fissure morph applies AoE Major Breach.

 Swarm – This skill applies Minor Vulnerability to affected enemies for 10 seconds, which is an extremely important debuff.
 The Fetcher Infection morph deals increased damage every second cast, and the Growing Swarm morph deals bleed damage and additional AoE damage to enemies near the affected target (this does not apply AoE Minor Vulnerability).